firasuke/awesome/README.md

 miscellaneous, detritus, junk, etc., primarily for Chrome OS / Chromium OS
 - [CRUX](https://crux.nu/): A lightweight Linux distribution for the x86-64
 architecture targeted at experienced Linux users
-- [dahliaOS](https://dahliaos.io/): A modern, secure, lightweight and responsive operating system, combining the best of GNU/Linux and Fuchsia OS
-- [DamnSmallBSD](https://damnsmallbsd.org/): A BSD distribution intended for hardware with lower resources
 - [Damn Small Linux (DSL)](https://damnsmalllinux.org/): A compact Linux distribution tailored for low-spec x86 computers
 - [dérive](https://derive.codeberg.page/): A simple x86-64 linux distribution
 based on musl libc and sbase/ubase
 - [distri](https://distr1.org/): A Linux distribution to research fast package management
-- [DragonFlyBSD](https://dragonflybsd.org/): An operating system based on the same UNIX ideals and APIs and shares ancestor code with other BSD operating systems
-- [DragonOS](https://dragonos.org/): An operating system developed from scratch using Rust, with Linux compatibility
 - [EasyOS](https://easyos.org/): An experimental Linux distribution
 - [Eltanin OS](https://github.com/eltanin-os): A free, simple, and complete general-purpose operating system